MicrosoftDocs/architecture-center/docs/framework/security/deploy-code.md

 ## Rollback and roll-forward

-If something goes wrong, the workload should rollback to a previous working version.
-N-1 and N+1 refer to rollback and roll-forward versions.
+If something goes wrong, the workload should roll back to a previous working version.
+N-1 and N+1 refer to roll back and roll-forward versions.

 **Can N-1 or N+1 versions be deployed via automated pipelines where N is current deployment version in production?**
 ***